 These were set patterns of long and short note durations.

-German theorist Franco of Cologne then came up with a system which laid the foundations for the way we write rhythms today, whereby differently shaped notes signified different note lengths.
+German theorist Franco of Cologne then came up with a system that laid the foundations for the way we write rhythms today, whereby differently shaped notes signified different note lengths.

 This approach was popularised by Phillipe de Vitry, one of the most important composers of the Ars Nova period.